STATE UNIVERSITY MARITIME COLLEGE

 § 576.6 Fines and penalties.

-(b) Unpaid fines may be deducted from the wages of any faculty or staff member.
-In the case of cadets/graduate students, grades and transcripts will be withheld until the fines are paid.
-All fines are considered debts due the college and must be paid prior to the campus vehicular registration procedure at the commencement of each fall semester.
+(b) Unpaid fines may be deducted from wages of any faculty or staff member.
+In the case of students, grades and transcripts will be withheld until the fines are paid.
+All fines are considered debts due the college and must be paid within ten business days of violation or before commencement.

 (c) Revocation of campus motor vehicle registrations and a loss of parking privileges for the balance of the academic year will result upon a finding that 10 or more parking violations have been incurred during an academic year.

-(d) A vehicle immobilizer may be affixed at the owner's expense by the department of public safety to a vehicle parked in violation of these regulations, where there is a need for prompt seizure of such vehicle after reasonable efforts to learn the name and address of the owner.
+(d) A vehicle immobilizer may be affixed at the owner's expense by the University Police department to a vehicle parked in violation of these regulations, where there is a need for prompt seizure of such vehicle after reasonable efforts to learn the name and address of the owner.

 (e) The fee for removal of such vehicle immobilizer equipment shall be an amount approved by the Chancellor, or designee.
 The amount of the fee shall be substantially based on an analysis of the costs attributable to operations and administration associated with the vehicle immobilizer procedure.